banner raspberry pi os bookworm wallpaper

 Once done, you’ll finally get the full desktop experience of Raspberry Pi, with the default interface that looks like:

-From there, you can already use your system.
+After this, you can use your system.
 You should be connected to your network (and probably to the Internet), and have access to a minimal list of preinstalled applications to get started (web browser, code editor, etc.).

 Download Your Essential Linux Commands Guide!